BIRD OF THE WEEK: 9/26/2014

 The Rio Canande site harbors other birds found nowhere else, including Golden-chested Tanager, Rose-faced Parrot, Long-wattled Umbrellabird, and Yellow-green Bush-Tanager.
 More than 360 bird species have been observed here, and plants, amphibians, reptiles, and mammals abound, including three species of monkeys frequently observed by guests to this forest hotel.

-Conservation actions to benefit this bird include protecting remaining Chocó habitat and improving connectivity between forest patches through reforestation.
+Conservation actions to benefit this bird include protecting remaining Chocó habitat, as well as improving connectivity between forest patches through habitat restoration.

 Donate to support ABC's conservation mission!